8 Steps Toward a Successful Job Search

 Knowing what you want

-While searching for jobs, be clear of the type of jobs you want, and you may also prioritize them.
-Setting your goals by writing down the goals is also making your networking process focussed.
-Borrowing from Lewis Carroll, who said that “If you do not know where you are going, any road can take you there.”
+While searching for jobs, be clear about the type of jobs you want, and you may also prioritize them.
+Setting your goals by writing down the goals is also making your networking process focused.
+Borrowing from Lewis Carroll, said that “If you do not know where you are going, any road can take you there.”